 Seeing SEO churn more profit for small businesses speaks for itself, but it’s important to understand exactly why SEO works.
 These statistics paint a picture of why SEO has become increasingly widespread in even the most basic of marketing strategies.

-Even in this digital age where the first place people look for information is a search engine, almost half of small businesses don’t have a website.
+Even in this digital age where the first place people look for information is a search engine, over a quarter of small businesses don’t have a website.
 Word-of-mouth is the most common way that customers receive information from a small business.
-However, even if the 45% of “website-less” businesses rely purely on word-of-mouth, they are missing out on a massive amount of referrals from search engines like Google.
-Lost sales for them, but ripe opportunity for you to compete.
+However, even if the 28% of “website-less” businesses rely purely on word-of-mouth, they are missing out on a massive amount of referrals from search engines like Google.
+Lost sales for them, but a ripe opportunity for you to compete.

 53% of shoppers always do research before they buy to make the best choice

 Information about a company, product, or service is only a quick Google search away.
 People want to learn more before buying through websites, reviews, images, and competitors.
 Without clear online visibility, you’re leaving a hole of knowledge that may push customers elsewhere.

 The 1st result in Google’s organic search results has an average click-through-rate of 31.7%